-Apart from one patient in this group requiring a ventriculoperitoneal shunt for late postoperative hydrocephalus, the patients in this subgroup demonstrated either an untreated or new instability of the craniocervical junction, an insufficient decompression, or an obstruction of CSF flow at this level (Figs. 16.1, 16.2, and 16.3).
+The 51 patients in this subgroup demonstrated either an untreated or new instability of the craniocervical junction, an insufficient decompression or an obstruction of CSF flow at this level (Figs. 44.1, 44.2, and 44.3).
 CSF flow obstructions were related to arachnoid scarring or compression of the cisterna magna by a pseudomeningocele.
-Combinations of these different mechanisms were common (Table 16.3).
+Combinations of these different mechanisms were common (Table 44.3).

-In a previous publication, the lack of effect of syrinx shunts in patients with a Chiari I malformation and syringomyelia was demonstrated [14].
+In a previous publication, the lack of effect of syrinx shunts in patients with a Chiari I malformation and syringomyelia was demonstrated [16].
 Therefore, such shunts were never considered for patients after a failed decompression.
 If a syrinx had not regressed or reappeared, the reason had to be looked for and treated at the foramen magnum.
-This required a revision with opening of the dura exchanging the duraplasty, arachnoid dissection with establishment of a free outflow from the foramen of Magendie, and insertion of a new duraplasty using alloplastic rather than autologous material.
-Several authors have mentioned the importance of opening this foramen during foramen magnum decompressions [1, 15, 16] and especially in revisions [16, 17].
+This required a revision with opening of the dura exchanging the duraplasty, arachnoid dissection with establishment of a free outflow from the foramen of Magendie, and insertion of a new duraplasty using alloplastic rather than autologeous material [1].
+Several authors have mentioned the importance of opening this foramen during foramen magnum decompressions [2, 17, 18] and especially in revisions [18, 19].